JaredAningalan/IT-Final-Project/README.md

 by Jared Lance S. Aningalan, CS-1104

 Description:
-The project is about a personal profile website that showcase my skills, my achievements, and my contact detials.
+The project is about a personal profile website that showcase my skills, my achievements, and my contact details.
 It provides an easy way to learn more about me and my journey throughout my life as a student.

 # Features of website:
 - Welcome Section: A brief introduction about me along with my profile picture.